nob-s/LookAtMySpending/README.md

 *Import, sort, and understand your spending.*

 Runs entirely locally.
 Save and transfer progress via a JSON file across devices.
+Built for manual labellers.
+This app won't auto-categorise your transactions — but if you prefer to label things yourself, it makes that much faster.

 ## Workflow